cloudfoundry/bbl-state-resource/README.md

 ### `in`: Download information about a BOSH director and its associated iaas environment

-This will download the gcp-stored bbl-state dir to the target directory, additionally formatting target-dir/bdr-source-configuration for use by [bosh-deployment-resource](https://github.com/cloudfoundry/bosh-deployment-resource)
+This will download the gcp-stored bbl-state dir to the target directory,

+TODO: additionally formatting target-dir/bdr-source-configuration for use by [bosh-deployment-resource](https://github.com/cloudfoundry/bosh-deployment-resource)

 ### `out`: Deploy, upgrade, and destroy a BOSH director and its associated iaas environment